Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

   path-traversal advisory.
 The tested package override selects `@hono/node-server@2.1.0`;
   the complete test suite passes and `npm audit` reports zero vulnerabilities.

+Step 4 modern endpoint performed on 2026-08-11:

+- `POST /mcp` is mounted on the existing Express application using the verified official v2 `createMcpHandler`/`toNodeHandler` composition.
+It retains the SDK's default stateless legacy fallback.
+- The server registers the final `interpret_graphic` tool identity, annotations, exactly-one source schema, and the `ui://image/audio-experience` UI resource.
+Its execution returns a temporary tool error until Step 6 supplies strict image/file input handling; the resource serves a minimal placeholder until Step 9 builds the accessible App.
+- `IMAGE_MCP_TOKEN`, when set, requires a fixed Bearer token for `/mcp`.
+It is intentionally only the documented prototype convenience mechanism, not OAuth.
+- Endpoint tests verify modern `tools/list`, `resources/list`, and optional token enforcement through the production Express app.
+Resource-read header validation is part of Step 10.

 ## Shared IMAGE pipeline

 `/render` and `/mcp` must call the same extracted pipeline function.
 The extraction must